Noelle Silva: In Black Clover

 Training at a volcano after the Star Festival, Noelle is reunited with Mereoleona, who encourages her to surpass her mother with her own strength.
 At the Royal Knights Examination, Noelle is placed in a team with Yuno.
 In the first round, she defeats her brother Solid, showing him her improved magic and asserting that she has been acknowledged by people better than him.
 She is later accepted into the Royal Knights squad.
 When the Royal Capital is attacked by the reincarnated elves, she helps save her siblings and is acknowledged by her brother Nozel.
 Thanks to her motivation, training, and innate magic potential, she gains her Valkyrie Armor spell to defeat the elf threatening her family.
 In the aftermath of the elf reincarnation, Noelle and the other Black Bulls are assigned to investigate devils.
 She learns from Coral Peacocks captain Dorothy Unsworth that her mother died from a curse by the devil Megicula which affects anyone who speaks about it, which is why her oldest brother Nozel kept it a secret.
 The investigations lead the Magic Knights to ally with the Heart Kingdom against the Spade Kingdom, with Noelle training under the Heart Queen Lolopechka for six months.

 She battles Vanica Zogratis and is defeated but is saved by the elves of the Midnight Sun and trains with them to master Saint Sage with Undine.
 She later travels to the Spade Kingdom for a rematch with Vanica and kills Megicula with the help of her brother Nozel.
+During the battle, she realizes that she is in love with Asta.
+A year after the Spade Kingdom battle, she tries to help Asta with his battle against Lucius Zogratis but gets trapped by Sister Lily and watches in horror as Asta is supposedly killed.
+When Lucius invades the Clover Kingdom, she helps her family battle their mother who was brought back as a Paladin.
+It is later revealed that she formed a contract with the Sea God at the Underwater Temple with Kahono and Kiato's help.
+She and her siblings are able to defeat their mother after Nebra and Solid apologize to her for their poor treatment.

 Other media

 Noelle appears as a playable character in the video game Black Clover: Quartet Knights.
-She will appear in the upcoming anime film Black Clover: Sword of the Wizard King.
+She also appears in the anime film Black Clover: Sword of the Wizard King.